Dental Implants In Catonsville MD

 What is a dental implant?

 A dental implant is a prosthesis that replaces a missing tooth.
-Implants are anchored into the jawbone by an “implant” made from titanium.
-This implant is shaped like a screw and is placed into the socket left from the natural tooth root.
-The jawbone then grows around the implant and integrates it into the jaw.
-Next, a post (called an abutment) is attached to the implant and a porcelain crown (artificial tooth) is attached to the post.
+Implants are made from titanium and are anchored into the jawbone and serves to replace the natural tooth root.
+Over the next 3-6 months, the jawbone then grows around the implant and integrates it into the jaw.
+Next, a post (called an abutment) is connected into the implant and a porcelain crown (replacement tooth) is attached to the abutment.
+Now you have your tooth again!

 Dental implants look exactly like your natural teeth.
-Plus, because they are anchored into the jawbone, you don’t need to worry about what you eat or provide any special dental care.
+Plus, because they are anchored into the jawbone, you don’t need to worry about what you eat or ever getting a cavity on it.
+Just like natural teeth, they can get bone loss around them over time and will need regular dental cave and monitoring to prevent that.

 Benefits of Dental Implants